simoncblyth/opticks/notes/progress.rst

 July
 ------

-* migate logging from boostlog to PLOG, as works better on windows : it also turns out to be better overall
+* migrate logging from boostlog to PLOG, as works better on windows : it also turns out to be better overall
 * learning windows symbol export API approachs
 * succeed to get all non-CUDA/Thrust/OptiX packages to compile/run with windows VS2015
 * migrate Opticks from env into new opticks repository, mercurial history manipulations